 This session is appropriate for any governance professional, board member or leader who has (or would like to have) a key role vis-a-vis their board’s oversight and accountability of ESG and climate risks.
 It is also relevant for investors, owners, and professionals involved in sustainability, CSR, risk, strategy, investor relations, or capital markets who seek to better understand and be on top of this trend.

 Helle Bank Jorgensen, CEO & Founder, Competent Boards Inc.

-John Bell, Director, Strategic Planning, BC Housing
+John Bell, Chief Advisor Strategic Planning, Governance and Sustainability, BC Housing

 Stephanie Bertels, Director, Centre for Corporate Governance and Sustainability, SFU Beedie School of Business and Founder, Embedding Project

 Jamie Bonham, Director, Corporate Engagement, NEI Investments

 Blythe Clark, Engagement & Stewardship Analyst, Connor, Clark & Lunn Financial Group Ltd.

 Jennifer Coulson, Vice President, ESG, Public Markets, BCI

 Robin Cox, Professor School of Humanitarian Studies, Director, ResilienceByDesign Research Innovation Lab (RbD), Royal Roads University